jellehermsen/HasClunk/README.md

 config.
 There's also {title} you can drop in.
 These will get automatically replaced during the build process.

+You can use {page_type} inside you header.html.
+It will be replaced with the type of page you're currently visiting (doh).
+You can use it for example in body="{page_type}" to be able to add page-specific css trickery.
+The possible values for page_type are: index, category, post and archive.

 Help
 ----
 ```txt